olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 # `jsrun` Job Launcher

 When running programs on a workstation, most of the time you can simply execute `./a.out` and wait for the results.
-On most HPC cluster, you must use a "batch scheduler" to request a number of compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
-In this challenge, you will learn the basics of how to submit jobs on Summit with IBM's `jsrun` job launcher.
+On most HPC cluster, you must use a "batch scheduler" to request one or more compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
+In this challenge, you will learn the basics of how to launch jobs on Summit with IBM's `jsrun` job launcher.

 ## Summit Nodes

 Before getting started, it's instructive to look at a diagram of a Summit node to understand the terminology we'll use.

-Each Summit node contains 2 IBM Power9 CPU and 6 NVIDIA V100 GPUs (1 CPU and 3 GPUs per socket).
+Each Summit node contains 2 IBM Power9 CPUs and 6 NVIDIA V100 GPUs (1 CPU and 3 GPUs per socket).
 Each of the Power9 CPUs have 21 physical cores - each with 4 hardware threads.
 So, looking at the image below, physical core 0 contains hardware threads 000-003, physical core 1 contains hardware threads 004-007, etc. The numbering of hardware threads will be important as we proceed.

 <br>
 <center>